humphriest/whereistim/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+#

+## Theme

+Color

+- Black
+- Light neon blue
+- neon orange
+- neon red

+Make it in the stye of a video game
+Block caps

+#0C141F

+#FFFFFF
+#1F51FF
+#E221CF
+#FF3492
+#FF7F5F
+#FFC14C
+#F9F871

+## Screens

+### Landing Page

+Background is black with maybe an 8 bit plane going past with clouds going by.
+Plane is neon blue and clouds are white

+"Where is Tim?" title video game style with the a description "Press any key to start" flashing with a coin there Backgorund
+1 credit

+Image of me with parallax scrolling that’ll bring some text over

+Big map of where I’ve been and where I am now

+Would like to animate the lines being drawn onto the map, hitting each point and making a pinball machine sound

+Scroll down again and it’s a timeline of events with images coming in from the side and text showing